 students and includes multiple tips and resources for students about safety.

 The Department of Residence Life takes extra steps to educate students about safety.
 Safety programs are planned during Welcome Week, occurring at the start of each fall semester.
 Students are provided a Guide to Living on Campus including guidelines on how to remain safe in a residential living environment.
 Finally, resident advisors and peer mentors sponsor safety programs in the residential community on a monthly basis.
 Fire drill evacuations occur in the residential community every semester.

 UAA's Emergency Manager also conducts fire drill evacuations of campus buildings once per year.
 University employees may participate in UAA's UPD Auxiliary Emergency Team (AET), a group of full-time faculty and staff from across campus who are on-call to assist the University Police Department in large critical incidents.
 The Team is trained in crowd control, traffic control, evacuating buildings, crime scene searches & protection, radio use, and other topics.
 Many AET members are certified in citizen emergency responder national training.
 Monthly AET meetings also feature a training component.
 Members are activated through a digital paging system and respond to scenes with a supplied gear pack and Team jacket or vest.

 CRIME PREVENTION PROGRAMS

-At the Anchorage and Chugiak/Eagle River Campuses, University Police provide crime prevention workshops to students and employees.
-University Police offer workshops on personal safety, alcohol and drug awareness, theft prevention, moose safety, and rape awareness.
-University Police offer courses each semester for women on Rape Aggression Defense (RAD).
+At the Anchorage and Chugiak-Eagle River Campuses, University Police provide crime prevention workshops to students, employees, and members of the community.
+UPD offers workshops on personal safety, alcohol and drug awareness, theft prevention, moose safety, and rape awareness.
+UPD also offers a personal self-defense course each semester for women on Rape Aggression Defense (RAD).